NukaNarendra/FinanicalFaudDetectionUsingML/README.md

    - Build a **Flask + Dash** web app to visualize fraudulent transactions.
    - Display fraud trends and transaction anomalies using **Plotly charts**.

+##  Notice
+Due to memory constraints, the dataset is not provided.

 ##  Project Structure

 ### **1. `fraud.ipynb` (Main Code)**